He has four murder convictions. His victims' families don't want him to die on death row.

 Tony Eden says he narrowly escaped being taken hostage during the 1985 riots at the Tennessee State Prison in Nashville.
 The former corrections officer, now 61, was cornered by inmates as buildings were set ablaze and burned.

-Eden credits an inmate, named Nicholas Sutton, with saving his life that day.
-Thirty-five years later, and Eden is advocating for Sutton to be spared from a similar fate.
+Eden credits an inmate, named Nicholas Todd Sutton, with saving his life that day.
+Thirty-five years later, Eden found himself advocating for Sutton to be spared from a similar fate.

+Seven former and current officials, including Eden, requested Lee to commute Sutton's death sentence.
+The petition cited three separate occasions where Sutton stepped in to protect corrections staff from violence.

 "I have four boys and a girl now who probably wouldn't be here if that day turned out differently," Eden told CBS News.
 "I wouldn't have the life I have today if it weren't for Nick."